 We process data on the properties of various ingredients and understand how they interact with one another to influence the final recipe.
 Sifting through large volumes of data and deploying our proprietary algorithms allows us to predict trends before they take off.
 For instance, our food and beverage [F&B] market research shows that carob is all set to make a comeback.
 We believe it is going to be the star of coffee innovation, RTD beverage, baked goods, bars, and powders.

 Our team works to develop technology capable of providing nuanced knowledge.
-While generic insights are useful in varying degrees, personalized insights help brands fast-track new product development.
+While generic insights are useful in varying degrees, personalized insights help brands fast-track new food product development.
 Our food industry insights, based on real-time data, delivers highly relevant and curated intelligence to each of our customers.

 Segmentation of the F&B Market